isomerpages/moe-aes/_student-development/Direct School Admission (DSA).md

 environment to develop our footballers holistically.
-Our collaboration with the FAS provides our footballers the opportunity to be exposed to specialised training such as Goalkeeper Strength and Fitness as well as Sports Science training,with an emphasis on character development.</p>
+Our collaboration with the FAS provides our footballers the opportunity to be exposed to specialised training such as Goalkeeper Strength and Fitness as well as Sports Science training, with an emphasis on character development.</p>
 <p>AES Football boys’ teams compete actively at the National School Games
 (NSG) competitions.
 This year, our ‘B’ Division Boys team competes in League 5 and ‘C’ Division Boys team competes in League 1.
 With a dedicated team of 5 teacher facilitators overseeing the weekly training sessions, the team adopts a developmental approach towards football development in our players.</p>
-<p>The Football programme at AES aims to instil in our players the following
+<p>The Football programme at AES aims to instill in our players the following
 outcomes:</p>
 <p>• Good sportsmanship - AssumptionKnights who honour the rules of the game
 and take pride in fair play;</p>
 <p>• Strong football skills and techniques, teamwork; as well as</p>
 <p>• Keen sense of focus, commitment and respect for the sport.</p>
 <blockquote>
+<p></p>
 <p><strong><a href="https://www.assumptionenglish.moe.edu.sg/student-development/ccas/sports-and-games/floorball-boys/" rel="noopener noreferrer nofollow" target="_blank">Floorball</a></strong>
 </p>
 </blockquote>